SunilVeer/Facebook-Lite/README.md

 # Facebook-Lite
-Building a web application with a database (Mysql) backend
+Building a web application with a database (Oracle) backend

 # Assessment Details
 Let’s assume that a decision has been made to develop a light version (called Facebook-Lite) of